BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 We'll provide a, relatively same-in-spirit disclaimer below.

 >[!WARNING]
->**Installing third-party cogs can increase resource utilization, create security risks, reduce system stability, and otherwise severely degrade usability of your bot, especially in resource-restricted environments.** Only install cogs from sources that you trust, of which you trust test and verify their code.
+>**Installing third-party cogs can increase resource utilization, create security risks, reduce system stability, and otherwise severely degrade usability of your bot, especially in resource-restricted environments.**
+>
+>**Only install cogs from sources that you trust.**

 ### Public cogs